learn-german-reading-2

 Children’s Books

-Books for kids are often a great place to start with German learning no matter your age, because they offer simple syntax and grammar while also giving valuable vocabulary like animal names or words for common household objects.
+German books for kids are another great place to start learning the language, no matter your age.
+They offer simple syntax and grammar while also giving valuable vocabulary like animal names or words for common household objects.

 With these titles, growing your vocabulary almost becomes an afterthought after simply reading for the story and enjoyment.